It’s all Impossible

-Wind forward many years and my career was at a much higher level but during the dot com boom I was sniffing around for ideas or opportunities that existed in this space.
+Back to my normal career and during the dot com boom, I was sniffing around for ideas or opportunities that existed in this space.
 Again, the company I chose never made it.
-But my experience in that sphere gave me access to networks which exposed me to new ideas.
+But my experience in that sphere gave me access to networks that exposed me to new ideas.
 One of those was betting exchanges.

 In fact, I should have been worried about what I was missing out on.
 Within about six months I realised I’d made the right move.
 Not that things were going well, but for the first time my eyes were open and opportunities were popping up all over the place.

 I’ve learnt that through my involvement with Bet Angel as well.
 I’ve seen so many people take trading as the start point to much bigger things.
 That’s been hugely satisfying to watch and probably the most rewarding thing about what I have done in the last twenty years.

 Lose that fear

 So when I speak to people now, I hope you start to understand where all my recommendations come from, all that experience.